Keyboard shortcuts

 println!("\nThe sequencer cycles through the pattern,");

-println!("triggering the envelope on each gated step.");
+println!("triggering the envelope on each gated step and resting on the others.");

 }